 This number is used only to record transfer credit for those students who have taken two semesters of English elsewhere.
-It is credited as EN 3300, Advanced Composition.
+Elective transfer credit only.

 Rhetoric and Composition for International Students (3)

 Freshman composition course enriched for non-native speakers of English.
 Instruction in the composing process by studying theory, analyzing model compositions by famous writers, and writing one formal composition a week, in addition to in-class writing exercises.
 Covers the creating, shaping, and completing stage of writing.
 A personal tutor is assigned to aid students with specific writing needs.